alxzndr2019/instantMD/README.md

-# CRUD drug api
+# drug api

-CRUD
+*a robust drug api created by yours truly*